 Editor Alan Vaarwerk is a writer, editor and critic whose work has appeared in Griffith Review, Stilts, Readings Monthly and Writers Bloc.
 He grew up in Grafton NSW, grew up some more in Brisbane, and now lives in Melbourne. @alanvaarwerk

 Fiction Editor Ashleigh Hanson has an editing degree from RMIT and currently studies ancient history and literature through the University of Melbourne.
 Originally from the Otways, she is currently based in Europe. @ashhansn

 Marketing & Events Coordinator Cynthia Quach has a background in Marketing/Media as well as Architecture.
-Originally from Sydney, she is now living in Melbourne as she completes her masters degree in Urban Planning/Environment at RMIT University, all while crafting her profession as a superwoman urbanist, writer, activist and designer for our Australian cities.
+Originally from Sydney, she is now living in Melbourne as she completes her masters degree in Urban Planning & Environment at RMIT University, all while crafting her profession as an urbanist, writer, activist and designer for our Australian cities.